smajert/interpretable_mnist/readme.md

 During training, the loss function for a ProtoPNet is slightly different from that of a traditional ConvNet, and consists of the following terms (see [[2]](#2), [[1]](#1)):
 - Cross-Entropy loss $L_e$ - The standard cross-entropy loss you would also use for training a traditional ConvNet
-- Orthogonality loss $L_r$ - Difference between the prototypes as measured by cosine similarity
+- Orthogonality loss $L_r$ - Difference between the prototypes of the **same** class as measured by cosine similarity
 - Cluster loss $L_c$ - Minimum distance between prototypes of a class and samples of the **same** class
 - Separation loss $L_s$ - Minimum distance between prototypes of a class and samples of the **other** classes